Home Alone: Child care and babysitter issues

 An appallingly large number of children are left without care and supervision by their parents.
 See, Left Unsupervised: A Look at the Most Vulnerable Children, By Sharon Vandivere, M.P.P., Kathryn Tout, Ph.D., Jeffrey Capizzano, M.A., and Martha Zaslow, Ph.D., April 2003, published by Child Trends, a non-profit research organization based in Washington, D.C.

 Most States do not have regulations or laws about when a child is considered old enough to care for him/herself or to care for other children.
 Currently Illinois and Maryland have laws addressing this topic.
 States may have guidelines or recommendations.
 These guidelines are most often distributed through child protective services and are administered at the county level.
+Additionally, see this checklist that you can use to determine whether your children are mature enough to be left home alone.

 If your child lives in Michigan and you believe that a parent is leaving the child or children unsupervised, you'll want to review the Michigan Child Protection Act.
 Is the other parent's action "neglect" or abuse?"
 Does leaving a child alone, or leaving a sibling in charge of younger children, constitute "failure to protect?"
 For more information, see my website.